7 day private camping trekking tour + 2 nights’ hotel stay

 Finish: Uhuru Peak (5895 m) – Mweka Camp (3080 m)

 Starting at midnight, it’s a long day.
 The long cold uphill to Stella Point on the crater will be rewarded with awesome views, Another hour or so to the summit, before the gravelly and steep downhill descent.

 Start: Mweka Camp (3080 m)

 Walking Time: 2-3h

 Easy and relatively short descent with a good path through lush rainforest to the gate.

 After arriving in Tanzania – at the Kilimanjaro Airport – our transfer driver will meet you and bring you to Moshi.
 Your accommodation and supper at your hotel is included in the tour price.
 Relax at the pool or have a look around the town.
 Tonight you and your group will meet our operations team for a talk about the adventure that lies ahead.
 Get a good night’s rest at your hotel.

-After breakfast at the hotel you will be taken to the Londorossi gate at 2 250m.
-The drive should be two to three hours and on the way you will pass many traditional villages and farmland.
+After breakfast at the lodge you will be taken to the Londorossi gate at 2250 m.
+On the way you will pass many traditional villages and farmland.
 After registration at the gate, it is another 15 minutes’ drive to the actual start of the Lemosho route – deep in the lush, green rainforest.
-From here you will set off on foot, gradually going uphill through the forest to Big Tree Camp at 2 800 m.
+From here you will set off on foot, gradually going uphill through the forest to Big Tree Camp at 2780 m.
 On arrival at this shaded forest camp, your porters will have set up camp already and will greet you, introduce themselves, then encourage you to join them in singing the Kilimanjaro song.
 You will overnight here and enjoy a nutritious cooked supper before going to bed.

 Breakfast, Lunch, Dinner